On the Metric $f(R)$ gravity Viability in Accounting for the Binned Supernovae Data: Gravity from a Phenomenological f(R) Gravity from a Phenomenological f(z)

 \subsection{Model Testing on the Master Sample}

-The same analysis is now repeated using the Master Sample, in order to determine whether the unphysical behaviour identified in the Pantheon reconstruction is due to the dataset itself or to an intrinsic limitation of the theoretical framework.

-The theoretical model remains unchanged (see Eqs.~\eqref{movimento}-\eqref{fit}); what differs is the statistical methodology and the set of observables used in the likelihood.

-In contrast to the Pantheon case, where $\Omega_{m0}$ was fixed, in the Master sample itself both $H_{0}$ and $\Omega_{m0}$ are treated as free parameters and inferred directly from the SNe data divided into bins.
-The total chi-squared entering the likelihood is therefore the sum of the contributions from both observables, and the number of degrees of freedom becomes $2N_{\rm data}-N_{\rm par}$ \citep{verde2010statistical}.
+The same analysis is now repeated using the Master Sample, in order to determine whether the unphysical behaviour identified in the Pantheon reconstruction is due to the dataset itself or to an intrinsic limitation of the theoretical framework. \\ The theoretical model remains unchanged (see Eqs.~\eqref{movimento}-\eqref{fit}); what differs is the statistical methodology and the set of observables used in the likelihood. \\ Specifically, as explained in Sec.~\ref{sec:master_sample} the binning procedure for the Master sample is performed using 20 bins, and both $H_{0}$ and $\Omega_{m0}$ are treated as free parameters and inferred directly from the SNe data divided into bins.
+This yields 20 values of $H_0$ and 20 values of $\Omega_{m0}$.
+For this reason, to fit the theoretical $\mathcal{H}(z)$ function for the specific model to the corresponding binned data samples, the likelihood is constructed in order to minimize the total chi-squared